tobek/laminae/19-lec.md

 	- https://en.wikipedia.org/wiki/Lookism
 	- https://en.wikipedia.org/wiki/Processing_fluency_theory_of_aesthetic_pleasure
 - elements
-	- looking for the chosen one
+	- looking for the chosen one - and then what?
 	- mirroring/doppelgangering
 	- sex
 	    + sex ed: everyone tries everything and then chooses what they're into